MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase6.md

 See [retrieving app configuration from the SDK][] for more information.

 > [!NOTE]
 > App developers can use [delegated scopes](https://developer.android.com/work/versions/android-10#new_delegation_scopes) to integrate enhanced permissions for their Managed Google Play apps.
-Delegated scopes can be integrated into Managed Google Play apps to provide the following capabilities:
+Delegated scopes provide the following capabilities for Managed Google Play apps:
 > - Allow other apps to install and manage certificates
 > - Allow app to access Android security logs
 > - Allow app to access Android network activity logs
 >
-> These capabilities can be set in Intune using device configuration profiles.
+> Once these capabilities have been integrated into a Managed Google Play app using Google's API, you can configure these settings in Intune using device configuration profiles.
 For more information, see [Android Enterprise device settings - Applications](../configuration/device-restrictions-android-for-work.md#applications).
 >
 > For app implementation details, see [Android developer documentation - Delegation scopes](https://developer.android.com/work/versions/android-10#new_delegation_scopes).